elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/variable-scope-closures.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A block statement or compound statement gets used to group zero or more statements encapsulated in curly brackets.
+  <div><strong>Interview Response:</strong> We can use a block statement or compound statement to group zero or more statements encapsulated in curly brackets.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong> Code Block<br /><br />